 - Both measured my child’s height and weight every month

-- Both had visits by a dentist
+- Both had on-site dental checkups by a dentist

 - As the muninka my daughter attended was brand new, we were able to request any toy we wanted for her as they didn’t have much when she started.
 She ended up with a trampoline, a little play kitchen, as well as this Yamitsuki Box she has at home that we felt younger children would also enjoy.

 So there you have it!
 I really miss her muninka and I am not holding my breath when it comes to finding a similar daycare that does so much yet costs so little.
 There are only two kigyoushudougatahoiku that are somewhat close to our new home in Osaka, but one is a 16-minute bike ride away (whereas the one my daughter attended previously was a 2-minute walk away!) and the other is only for children up until age 3, so my daughter would only be able to attend it for one year.
-I suppose it’s fine but I feel bad about sending her to a new daycare every year!
+I suppose it’s fine but I would feel bad about sending her to a new daycare every year!